datastaxdevs/workshop-battlestax/README_step03.md

 ```

 An application's state is divided into "slices" that are corresponding to each feature set of the application.
-Game state is saved in Astra and states writes go from the clients to the REST API (Netlify)
+Game state is saved in Astra and state writes go from the clients to the REST API (Netlify).
-Clients read state from the Astra database as well through the state loop
+Clients read state from the Astra database as well as through the state loop.
 The Lobby and Player clients stay connected, as once the state is updated, it will be propagated to all the clients.

 ![state-flow](./tutorial/state-flow.png)